Skip to content

 Install MariaDB Database Server

 MariaDB is a truly open-source database server you can run with your projects.
-It is fast and secure and is the default server for almost all Linux.
+It is fast, secure, and the default server for almost all Linux.

 To install MariaDB, run the commands below: